-When served with rice or naan and a spinach salad it provides a well-rounded meal.
-I’m not very good at recording recipes, but I was so pleased with this one that I wrote down rough directions and have refined it since then.
-Some of the links in this post are for affiliate products, which helps support GWR at no extra cost.
-Thank you!
+When served with rice or naan and a spinach salad this easy bake provides a well-rounded meal.
+I’m generally not very consistent at recording recipes, but I was so pleased with this one that I wrote down rough directions and have refined it since then.
+It’s now become a regular feature on our dinner table.

 Red Lentil Egg Bake

 Dice the onions and ginger.
 Also grind the cumin if you’re using whole seeds.
 Transfer the jarred tomatoes and their liquid to a bowl or blender and blend until smooth (I use my immersion blender directly in the jar).